mongodb/docs/source/includes/intro-aggregation-accumulator.rst

+Aggregation accumulator operators:

-Available for use in the :pipeline:`$group` stage, accumulators are operators that maintain their state (e.g. totals, maximums, minimums, and related data) as documents progress through the pipeline.
+- Maintain their state as documents progress through the aggregation pipeline.

-When used as accumulators in the :pipeline:`$group` stage, these operators take as input a single expression, evaluating the expression once for each input document, and maintain their stage for the group of documents that share the same group key.
+- Return totals, maxima, minima, and other values.

+- Can be used in these aggregation pipeline stages:

+  - :pipeline:`$group`

+  - :pipeline:`$bucket`

+  - :pipeline:`$bucketAuto`

+  - :pipeline:`$setWindowFields` starting in MongoDB 5.0 (except when
+    you are using the :group:`$accumulator` or
+    :expression:`$mergeObjects` operators, which cannot be used with :pipeline:`$setWindowFields`)